Table of Contents

 Parent’s Behavior Alone Does Not Reflect Intention

-First, a person’s parenting can be unfairly judged by their behavior alone, because behavior does not always reflect the parent’s intent.
+First, a parent can be unfairly judged by their behavior alone, because parenting behaviors do not always reflect their intent.

 We do not know what we do not know.

 Even with the best of intentions, parents can make mistakes.
-Being uninformed or making mistakes doesn’t mean they are bad parents.
+Being uninformed and making mistakes doesn’t necessarily mean they are bad parents.

-Child’s Outcomes Depend On More Than Just Parenting
+Child’s Behavior or Outcomes Depend On More Than Just Parenting

-Second, a child’s success or failure alone can not represent parenting quality because there are many factors that influence a child’s outcomes.
+Second, a child’s behavior or success/failure alone can not represent parenting quality because there are many factors that can influence a child.

-Children can thrive despite awful parenting, while others can falter even with good parenting.
+Children can thrive despite awful parenting, while others can falter or show bad behavior even with good parenting.

 It is not uncommon for lousy parents to take credit for good results when their kids succeed despite terrible parenting.
-They justify their poor parenting with how well their kids do financially or professionally.
+They justify their poor parenting with how well their kids do behaviorally, financially or professionally.
 They often ignore the psychological scars they have left on their children.
-This is an injustice for those children.
-The children, not the parents, should get the credits for surviving an awful childhood in this case.
+This is an injustice for those kids.
+The children, not the parents, should get the credits for surviving bad parenting actions.

 Conversely, some children do not do well in life, even if they have good parents, because other factors can have adverse effects on development, too.
 Parents have no control over everything in their children’s lives even if they try.

 What Is Bad Parenting?